oraichain/oraichain-static-files/mainnet-static-files/Validator-fast.md

 ### 4. Create validator transaction

+You need to store two following files: .oraid/config/node_key.json, .oraid/config/priv_validator_key.json.
+They contain your validator information for voting.
+Create backups for these files, otherwise you will lose your validator node if something wrong happens.

 You can check your wallet information by typing: ```oraid query auth account <your-validator-wallet-address>``` inside of the container or through the explorer, where you import your wallet.
 When your wallet has some tokens, please enter the container and type:

 ```bash